seperman/deepdiff/README.md

 ##Changelog

+- v3-1-2: NotPresent Fix when item is added or removed.
 - v3-1-1: Bug fix when item value is None (#58)
 - v3-1-0: Serialization to/from json
 - v3-0-0: Introducing Tree View